balancer/code-review/rate-providers/rswethRateProvider.md

 ## Conclusion
 **Summary judgment: SAFE**

 The reviewed Rate Provider can be considered safe for operations with Balancer pools.
 This however rests on the built in protections of the `reprice()` function which guard against potentially malicious price data reported by the `BOT` role.
 Reason being that the `BOT` role currently is given to an EOA where private key leak is a risk factor.
+Exposing setter functions for safety features such as `setMaximumRepriceDifferencePercentage` and `setMinimumRepriceTime` could be moved behind a timelock to increase system robustness.